 At Wellness Space, over the past several years, we have worked on understanding the root causes that lead to internalizing and externalizing symptoms.
 One of the core issues or root causes is exposure to repeated trauma of high intensity during childhood.
 Despite the extensive global evidence, there is limited childhood trauma research in India.
 Hence, we decided to pursue it.
 At the moment, we have extensive published evidence supporting the role of childhood trauma as a significant risk factor in several internalizing issues (Such as depression and anxiety, insomnia, etc.) and externalizing issues (including suicide behaviour, relationship issues and more).

-The visual below shows all the research we have published in “green” boxes and our “work-in-progress” in “blue” boxes.
+The visual below shows all the childhood trauma research in India that we have published in “green” boxes and our “work-in-progress” in “blue” boxes.
 The list of currently published articles with links (where available) is also provided.
 One of the objectives is to increase awareness across the country about the role of childhood trauma and eventually provide guidance to parents, caregivers, etc. We also take this opportunity to thank our mentors and co-authors (The Society for Energy & Emotions, Wellness Space) for guiding us so far.

 Research on Childhood Trauma (at Wellness Space) published so far (Updated May 2025)

-- Adverse Childhood Experiences & Mental Health–the urgent need for public health intervention in India.
-Journal of preventive medicine and hygiene, 62(3), E728.
+1. Adverse Childhood Experiences & Mental Health–the urgent need for public health intervention in IndiaJournal of preventive medicine and hygiene62(3), E728.

-- Trivedi, G. Y., Ramani, H., Trivedi, R. G., Kumar, A., & Kathirvel, S. (2023).
-A pilot study to understand the presence of ACE in adults with post-traumatic stress disorders at a well-being centre in India.
-European Journal of Trauma & Dissociation, 7(4), 100355.
+2. Trivedi, G. Y., Ramani, H., Trivedi, R. G., Kumar, A., & Kathirvel, S. (2023).
+A pilot study to understand the presence of ACE in adults with post-traumatic stress disorders at a well-being centre in IndiaEuropean Journal of Trauma & Dissociation7(4), 100355.

-- K Rao, A., Y Trivedi, G., Bajpai, A., Singh Chouhan, G., G Trivedi, R., Kumar, A., … & Ramani, H. (2023, July).
+3. K Rao, A., Y Trivedi, G., Bajpai, A., Singh Chouhan, G., G Trivedi, R., Kumar, A., … & Ramani, H. (2023, July).
 Predicting Adverse Childhood Experiences via Machine Learning Ensembles.
 In Proceedings of the 16th International Conference on PErvasive Technologies Related to Assistive Environments (pp. 773-779).

-- Trivedi, R. G., Kumar, A., Ramani, H., Trivedi, G. Y., & Kumar, S. (2023).
+4. Trivedi, R. G., Kumar, A., Ramani, H., Trivedi, G. Y., & Kumar, S. (2023).
 The Insidious Nature of Childhood Emotional Abuse.
-International Journal of Indian Psychȯlogy, 11(4).
+International Journal of Indian Psychȯlogy11(4).

-- Trivedi, G. Y., Ramani, D. H., Trivedi, R. G., Kumar, D. A., & Soundappan, D. K. (2024).
+5. Trivedi, G. Y., Ramani, D. H., Trivedi, R. G., Kumar, D. A., & Soundappan, D. K. (2024).
 The importance of personal interviews in assessing Adverse Childhood Experiences (ACE) in India.

-- Rao, A. K., Trivedi, G. Y., Trivedi, R. G., Bajpai, A., Chauhan, G. S., Menon, V. K., … & Dutt, V. (2024).
-Predicting suicidal behavior among Indian adults using childhood trauma, mental health questionnaires and machine learning cascade ensembles. arXiv preprint arXiv:2401.17705.
+6. Rao, A. K., Trivedi, G. Y., Trivedi, R. G., Bajpai, A., Chauhan, G. S., Menon, V. K., … & Dutt, V. (2024).
+Predicting suicidal behavior among Indian adults using childhood trauma, mental health questionnaires and machine learning cascade ensemblesarXiv preprint arXiv:2401.17705.

-- Trivedi, Riri G.; Kumar, Anita; Soundappan, Kathirvel1; Trivedi, Gunjan Y.2; Ramani, Hemalatha2; Kumar, Saurabh.
+7. Trivedi, Riri G.; Kumar, Anita; Soundappan, Kathirvel1; Trivedi, Gunjan Y.2; Ramani, Hemalatha2; Kumar, Saurabh.
 Association between Adverse Childhood Experiences and Internalizing Symptoms in Adults at a Wellness Centre in India.
 Indian Journal of Community Medicine ():10.4103/ijcm.ijcm_419_23, October 08, 2024. | DOI: 10.4103/ijcm.ijcm_419_23

-- Trivedi G. Y. (2024).
-Reconsolidation of Traumatic Memories in the Treatment of Complex Post-traumatic Stress Disorder (CPTSD): A Case Study.
-Cureus, 16(9), e68927. https://doi.org/10.7759/cureus.68927
+8. Trivedi G. Y. (2024).
+Reconsolidation of Traumatic Memories in the Treatment of Complex Post-traumatic Stress Disorder (CPTSD): A Case StudyCureus16(9), e68927. https://doi.org/10.7759/cureus.68927

-- Trivedi, G. Y., Pandya, N., Thakore, P., Ramani, H., Trivedi, R. G., & Kathirvel, S. (2024).
-The effectiveness of Reconsolidation of Traumatic Memories for Complex PTSD–A pilot quasi-experimental study from a wellness centre in India.
-European Journal of Trauma & Dissociation, 100480.
+9. Trivedi, G. Y., Pandya, N., Thakore, P., Ramani, H., Trivedi, R. G., & Kathirvel, S. (2024).
+The effectiveness of Reconsolidation of Traumatic Memories for Complex PTSD–A pilot quasi-experimental study from a wellness centre in IndiaEuropean Journal of Trauma & Dissociation, 100480.

-- Naik, V., Trivedi, G., & Trivedi, R. G. (2024).
+10. Naik, V., Trivedi, G., & Trivedi, R. G. (2024).
 Navigating generational patterns: how childhood trauma shapes authoritative parenting practices in Indian families.
-Int J Indian Psychȯl, 12(2), 4179-89.
+Int J Indian Psychȯl12(2), 4179-89.

-- Trivedi, G. Y., Surana, P., Pandya, N., Patel, N., Trivedi, R. G., Kathirvel, S., & Kumar, A. (2025).
-Psychometric properties of expanded Adverse Childhood Experiences Assessment Questionnaire at a wellness centre in India.
-Asian Journal of Psychiatry, 104523.
+11. Trivedi, G. Y., Surana, P., Pandya, N., Patel, N., Trivedi, R. G., Kathirvel, S., & Kumar, A. (2025).
+Psychometric properties of expanded Adverse Childhood Experiences Assessment Questionnaire at a wellness centre in IndiaAsian Journal of Psychiatry, 104523.

 The above excludes (a) published case studies, and (b) articles published in the International Journal of Regression Therapy (EARTh funded projects)